eddiedane/rake/README.md

 [&uarr; Back to Table of Contents](#table-of-contents)

 Rake is designed to simplify the process of web scraping by providing a configuration-based approach.
-It allows users to define scraping tasks using YAML files, making it easy to specify selectors, interactions, and data extraction rules without writing complex code.
+It allows users to define scraping tasks using YAML files or plain old Python dictionaries, making it easy to interact with web pages by simply targeting elements with css selectors or XPath, specifying interactions, and extracting data without writing complex code.

 ## Features

 [&uarr; Back to Table of Contents](#table-of-contents)

 - **YAML Configuration**: Define scraping tasks using simple and readable YAML files.
-- **Flexible Selectors**: Use CSS selectors to target specific elements on web pages.
+- **Flexible Selectors**: Use CSS selectors or XPath to target specific elements on web pages.
 - **Interactive Scraping**: Perform clicks, form submissions, and other interactions during the scraping process.
 - **Pagination Support**: Easily navigate through multiple pages of content.
 - **Data Extraction**: Extract text, attributes, and custom data from web pages.